-Research about why libraries and information centers have remained so overwhelmingly white points to the profession’s biased hiring practices and failure to retain BIPOC librarians.
-Both of these factors perpetuate a status quo wherein, as some librarians have described it, “homogeneous environments foster homogeneous attitudes and practices” that reverberate in the field (Espinal, Sutherland, & Roh, 2018).
-There has been an increase in programs to diversify academic libraries, largely focused on racial diversity and on hiring early career librarians.
-But there is much more to do to increase racial and other types of diversity among library workers.
+Some programs exist to diversify academic library staff, largely focused on racial diversity and on hiring early career librarians, but there is still more to do to increase racial and other types of diversity among library workers.
 “If the goals of diversity in librarianship are to enhance services and the profession, then librarianship must move toward a strategically larger view of diversity recruitment and retention that would welcome and acknowledge all dimensions of diversity to avoid these limited hiring practices.”(Kung, Fraser, & Winn, 2020).

-Libraries’ descriptive practices (subject headings, metadata) have also been critiqued for their biases.
-Efforts to address these biases within the language of library classification systems (Library of Congress, Dewey Decimal) have been slow to evolve, in large part because libraries use these complex and bureaucratic systems to standardize practices to ensure consistency of description and ease of discovery.
-As one researcher explains,“librarians tend to wait for the approval of larger institutions, governing bodies, or associations before making changes that could be beneficial to local users” (White, 2018).
+Libraries’ descriptive practices (as reflected, for example, in subject headings and metadata) have also been critiqued for their biases.
+Efforts to address these biases within the language of library classification systems have been slow to evolve, in large part because libraries use these complex and bureaucratic systems to standardize practices that ensure consistency of description and ease of discovery.
+As one researcher explains, “librarians tend to wait for the approval of larger institutions, governing bodies, or associations before making changes that could be beneficial to local users” (White, 2018).

-The efficiency of standardization, the slowness of bureaucratic approval processes, and in one recent instance, congressional intervention, have impeded the profession’s ability to shift toward inclusive language (Ros, 2019).
+The efficiency of standardization, the slowness of bureaucratic approval processes, and, in one recent instance, congressional intervention have impeded the profession’s ability to shift toward inclusive language (Ros, 2019).
 Several library initiatives are underway to update catalog records by replacing biased/racist terms with more inclusive descriptive terminology.
-The latter practice is sometimes referred to as ‘decolonizing’ the library catalog’s subject headings, removing the terms that reflect “…the biases of the time periods and places they were created” (White, 2018).
+This practice is sometimes referred to as “decolonizing” the library catalog’s subject headings, removing the terms that reflect “…the biases of the time periods and places they were created” (White, 2018).

-While these agreements certainly level the playing field for readers in terms of access to published research, the costs associated with APCs can be a financial barrier for many authors who seek to publish their research.
-Some members of the community believe these pay-to-publish models privilege those scholars who already enjoy the benefits of well-funded research disciplines and institutions; those who are not in these positions of power and resourcing are less likely to have the funding to pay APCs (Hudson-Ward, 2021).
+While these agreements certainly benefit readers in terms of access to published research, the costs associated with APCs can be a financial barrier for authors..
+These pay-to-publish models can privilege those scholars who already enjoy the benefits of well-funded research disciplines and institutions; those who are not well resourced are less likely to have the funding to pay APCs (Hudson-Ward, 2021).

-Academic libraries are increasingly assuming the role of scholarly publisher on behalf of their institutions through Diamond OA library publishing programs that eschew APCs and instead focus on open access models that provide equitable access to both knowledge and the means of producing that knowledge.
+Academic libraries are increasingly assuming the role of scholarly publisher on behalf of their institutions through Diamond OA library publishing programs that eschew author fees.
+Library publishers focus on open access models that provide equitable access to both knowledge and the means of producing that knowledge.
 Library publishers are deeply embedded in academic communities and able to partner closely with university presses, scholars, and students at their institutions using non-commercial funding models and values-driven services.
 See the Scholarly Publishers page for more information.

 Instruction & Outreach

-Libraries play a crucial role in promoting scholarly communication knowledge through instruction sessions, workshops and events, one-on-one consultations, and web-based guidance.
+Libraries play a crucial role in promoting scholarly communication knowledge through instruction sessions, workshops, and events; one-on-one consultations; and web-based guidance.
 Librarians are increasingly seeking ways to transform these instructional activities to be more inclusive, relatable, and meaningful (Pho et al., 2022).
-Designing instruction, outreach, and information resources to be globally inclusive and with a cultural humility lens means taking into consideration the languages spoken by learners, cultural backgrounds and diverse learning styles, and the inclusion of knowledge examples from the Global South (Espinosa de los Monteros & Mandernach Longmeier, 2022).
-Similarly, “critical pedagogy” can shift the power dynamic in the classroom to a student-centered experience, where the beliefs, values, and knowledge of all learners are recognized (Saunders & Wong, 2020).
+For librarians to design instruction, outreach, and information resources to be globally and culturally inclusive, they must take into consideration the diverse languages, cultural backgrounds, and learning styles of their communities (Espinosa de los Monteros & Mandernach Longmeier, 2022).
+Similarly, the introduction of “critical pedagogy” within these trainings can shift the power dynamic to a learner-centered experience, where the beliefs, values, and knowledge of all learners are recognized (Saunders & Wong, 2020).
+By being intentional about their instructional practices, librarians can help inform their audiences about the biases and inequities within the scholarly publishing system.

 As experts in how content is curated, reviewed, and published, librarians support their user communities in understanding the peer review process, author rights, copyright, and publishing strategies.
-Librarians perform this work in a predominantly white and female profession.
-Given this fact, librarians should be intentional about addressing issues of diversity, equity and inclusion in hiring and retention, descriptive practices, contracts with publishers, and instructional activities.
+Librarians can also be intentional about addressing diversity, equity, and inclusion issues in hiring and retention, descriptive practices, contracts with publishers, and instructional activities.

 - University of California Irvine Library statement

-- Support the diversification of all areas of the library profession and support marginalized workers.
+- Work toward the diversification of all areas of the library profession and support marginalized workers.

 - Recruiting for Diversity – The American Library Association Office for Diversity, Literacy and Outreach Service provides an outline of strategies for incorporating practices to make hiring more inclusive.